cxinsys/fastscode/README.md

 ## Indroduction
-- FastSCODE: an accelerated implementation of SCODE based on manycore computing
+- FastSCODE is an accelerated implementation of [SCODE](https://github.com/hmatsu1226/SCODE) based on manycore computing.

 ## Installation
 - :snake: [Anaconda](https://www.anaconda.com) is recommended to use and develop FastSCODE.